-LanVision Systems, Inc. ("LanVision" (TM) or the "Company") is a leading supplier of Healthcare Information Access Systems and services that enable healthcare providers to access, on a real-time basis, all the various forms of clinical and financial patient information from a single permanent health information repository.
+LanVision Systems, Inc. ("LanVision"(TM) or the "Company") is a leading $\ensuremath{\mathsf{supplier}}$ of Healthcare Information Access Systems and services and an Application Service Provider with solutions that can utilize the power of the Internet/Intranet to link hospitals, physicians, patients and payers to a robust electronic medical record that enable, on a real-time basis, access to all the various forms of clinical and financial patient information from a single permanent health information repository.
+LanVision's solutions enable the coordination of both "structured" and "unstructured" patient data through a single health information repository.
+The Company's products are complementary to existing clinical and financial systems, and use document imaging and workflow tools to ensure end users can electronically access all the various forms of healthcare information including clinician's handwritten notes, photographs, insurance cards, etc. LanVision's solutions offer value to all of the constituents in the healthcare delivery process by enabling them to simultaneously access information from virtually any location, including the physician's desktop and eventually a patient's home using web browser technology.
+Web access to the entire medical record significantly improves physician productivity and reduces administrative costs such as filing, storage, retrieval and upkeep of medical records and clinical costs, such as redundant diagnostic testing.
 The Company's solutions integrate a proprietary document imaging platform, application suites, and image and web-enabling tools, that allow for the seamless merger of "back office" functionality with existing Clinical Information Systems at the desktop.
 The Company offers a robust document imaging/management infrastructure that is built for high volume transaction processing and is optimized for the healthcare industry.
 In addition to providing the clinician access to information not previously available at the desktop, the Company's applications fulfill the administrative and legal needs of the Medical Records and Patient Financial Services departments.
-Furthermore, these systems have been specifically designed to integrate with any Clinical Information System.
+Furthermore, these systems have been specifically designed to integrate with other Clinical and Patient Account Information Systems.
 For example, the Company has integrated its products with selected systems from Shared Medical Systems Corporation, Cerner Corporation, IDX Systems Corporation, and Oacis Healthcare Holdings Corp.
 By offering electronic access to all the components of the Medical Record, this integration completes one of the most difficult tasks necessary to provide a true Computer Based Patient Record.
 The Company's systems deliver on-line enterprisewide access to fully-updated patient information which historically was maintained on a variety of media, including paper, magnetic disk, optical disk, x-ray film, video, audio and microfilm.